-One theory is Runaway Sexual Selection (Miller 2000), which theorizes that within a population, common selection of a trait may lead to homogenous occurrence of that trait.
+One theory is Runaway Sexual Selection (Miller, 2000), which theorizes that within a population, common selection of a trait may lead to homogenous occurrence of that trait.
 As an example, take intelligence: if all women in a generation are predisposed to sexually select intelligent partners, they will likely produce intelligent offspring.
 These offspring will likely select for intelligence if they are female, or obtain satisfactory and healthy mates if they are male.
 Regardless, the male population is seen to adjust to the more stringent preferences of the female population.
 As can be seen from this example, the biological drive for Runaway Sexual Selection is genetic, and depends on the co-occurrence of male traits and female preferences in each generation.
-(Haufe 2008) With the assumption of co-occurrence, Runaway Sexual Selection explains the unilateral appearance of certain physical and cognitive traits across both sexes in a population.
+(Haufe, 2008) With the assumption of co-occurrence, Runaway Sexual Selection explains the unilateral appearance of certain physical and cognitive traits across both sexes in a population.

-An interesting contradiction of Runaway Sexual Selection is the comparatively rapid development of the human brain in size and neural density.
-(Haufe 2008; Miller 2000) Brain development across human ancestry demonstrates the rigorous and directional selection of intelligence and cerebral growth.
+An interesting contradiction of Runaway Sexual Selection is the comparatively rapid development of the human brain in size and neural density (Haufe, 2008; Miller, 2000).
+Brain development across human ancestry demonstrates the rigorous and directional selection of intelligence and cerebral growth.
 Targeted selection is difficult to understand in the pseudo-random mating environment-model presented by Runaway Selection.
 However, Haufe concludes that Runaway Selection can at least co-direct human evolution alongside other known and unknown properties.
-More so, such directional evolution seems feasible considering the narrow selection bias of males and consistent, if precise, preferences of females in selecting long-term mating partners.
-(2008)
+More so, such directional evolution seems feasible considering the narrow selection bias of males and consistent, if precise, preferences of females in selecting long-term mating partners (2008).

 This study examined the interaction among gender, personality and common interests by examining participants’ written romantic preferences and personal hobbies.
 We hypothesized that, like previous non-linguistic research, similarity in participants’ personality scores would predict similar romantic preference as demonstrated by a written prompt.
 We also examined the effect of within-gender and between-gender comparison and participants’ personal interests, again collected through a writing prompt.

 Quantitative data were derived from participants’ writing samples using Latent Semantic Analysis (LSA), a technique from Linear Algebra which generates a vector space, where each vector represents a direct connection between individual terms or documents.
 Cosines between these connections quantify thematic similarities between two participants’ written responses, and greater cosines indicate similarity in themes among two writing samples.
-(Landauer et al. 1998) In this sense, one can think of LSA as a quasi-correlational method of quantifying linguistic data for inferential statistical analysis.
+(Landauer et al., 1998) In this sense, one can think of LSA as a quasi-correlational method of quantifying linguistic data for inferential statistical analysis.

 Latent Semantic Analysis transforms word co-occurrence and frequency into quasi-correlational data, which can be used to measure similarities in thematics and contextual semantics across distinct writing samples.
 LSA is an application of Singular Values Decomposition, a technique from Linear Algebra which factorizes a real or complex matrix into three component matrices.
 Geometrically, these component matrices correspond to a rotation, scaling and final rotation which allows an inner product (in this case, cosine) to be calculated between any members of the vector space generated by the original linguistic corpora.
 We utilized LSA as a method of data-transformation for our participants’ written responses, with thematic cosines being the unique score connecting each participant to one another.